 “What if every young woman in our community knew her true potential?”
 LBB Project Director Janet Carlson asks.
 “What if she began to envision possibilities, find her voice, commit to action and… influence the world with courage, compassion, and confidence?”

 That’s not all we’re working on specifically with girls and women in our backyard.
-We have more than 10 years of work with the Girl Scouts, and we are working on leadership solution tools for pilot programs, such as Navigating Your Next Stage and Advancing Women’s Leadership.
-Both were developed for adult women making any sort of significant transition in life, be it personal or professional.
+We have more than 10 years of work with the Girl Scouts, and we’re working on leadership solution tools for pilot programs, too.

-In working with diverse stakeholders, the LBB team always first asks what the world would look like if everyone had access to leadership development.
+In working with diverse stakeholders, the Societal Advancement team always first asks what the world would look like if everyone had access to leadership development.
 We then work to co-create solutions to deliver on that aim.

 And then, we always seek to scale the results.
 Sometimes that’s specific, beginning with 16 women in Myanmar with the express aim that they take the tools back to their organizations and communities, spreading the impact.
 Other times the results exceed even our expectations though, like when Rachel Monaco-Wilcox spread what she learned not just to her other classes, but to a legal clinic she founded that provides vital services to survivors of trafficking and gender-based violence.

 We’re impressed by women like Rachel and May Sabe Phyu because of their resilience, determination, and drive.
-It’s what keeps pushing this work forward, and what makes it worthwhile.
+It’s what keeps pushing this work forward.
 We’re confident that if all women and girls had access to leadership development trainings as Rachel and May Sabe did, the world would be a markedly more peaceful and prosperous place.
-The progress we’ve made together — in partnership with thousands of individuals and an abundance of organizations in dozens of countries — is more than enough inspiration to keep us going for another decade.
+The progress we’ve made together — in partnership with thousands of individuals and countless organizations in dozens of countries — is more than enough inspiration to keep us going for another decade.